voostindie/sprox/README.markdown

 }
 ```

-If entries without a publication date shouldn't count for 2013, then we could just use the controller from the previous example: without the `@Nullable` annotation, Sprox would skip all nodes that don't have a publication date.
+If entries without a publication date shouldn't count for 2013, then we could just use the controller from the previous example: without the `Optional` wrapper, Sprox would skip all nodes that don't have a publication date.

 ### Custom parameter types